 by Jenny Leigh Hodgins

-🎹 I have exciting news for piano learners or those interested in playing piano!
-I have launched my first ebook,
+🎹 I have exciting news for piano learners or those interested in playing the piano!
+Check out my ebook, Start Piano: What You Need For Successful Learning.

-I’m excited to soon make this ebook available for purchase directly from my website!
-My ebook is the perfect gift for anyone interested in piano playing!
+I am excited my ebook is now available for purchase directly from my website!
+This is the perfect gift for anyone interested in piano playing!

 I created this valuable resource for those who: